junxit/us-congress-bills-114/metadata.md

 - 2016-04-13 — Introduced in House
 - 2016-04-13 — Introduced in House
 - 2016-04-13 — Referred to the House Committee on Oversight and Government Reform.
+- 2016-05-17 — Committee Consideration and Mark-up Session Held.
+- 2016-05-17 — Ordered to be Reported by Unanimous Consent.
+- 2016-06-21 — Considered under suspension of the rules. (consideration: CR H3996-3997)
+- 2016-06-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4925.
+- 2016-06-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-06-21 — Mr. Blum moved to suspend the rules and pass the bill.
+- 2016-06-21 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3996)
+- 2016-06-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3996)